Phantom BC

 Phantom Basketball Club, also known as Phantom BC, is an American three-on-three professional basketball team.
 They are a member of the Unrivaled basketball league, and made their debut in January 2025.
-The teams are based in Miami, Florida and Phantom is led by coach Adam Harrington.
+The teams are based in Miami, Florida, and Phantom is led by coach Roneeka Hodges.

 History

 On October 24, 2024, the Unrivaled basketball league announced the names and logos of six teams joining its league, which are Laces BC, Lunar Owls BC, Mist BC, Phantom BC, Rose BC, and Vinyl BC.
-Phantom BC, along with the other five teams, will be based in Miami, Florida for the inaugural 2025 season.
+Phantom BC, along with the other five teams, are based in Miami, Florida for the inaugural 2025 season.
 Six head coaches were later hired on November 15.

+On September 10, 2025, Unrivaled announced they were adding two new teams to the league, Breeze BC and Hive BC.

 Roster

-2025 Season
+2025 season

 On November 20, 2024, the six head coaches collaborated on balancing and choosing the rosters for the six teams.
 Phantom BC's roster was finalized with Marina Mabrey, Satou Sabally, Natasha Cloud, Brittney Griner, Katie Lou Samuelson, and Sabrina Ionescu as its players.